r-trump/r-donaldtrump/Wiki/Top45/Top45.md

   - [Congress.gov](https://www.congress.gov/bill/116th-congress/house-bill/724/text)
 --------

+### Tribal Sovereignty // Native Culture

 \- Tribal Sovereignty + Native Culture

     top45/
       /tribal_sovereignty/

   - Trump signed 3 bills for Native people:
-    - 1 gives compensation to the Spokane tribe for loss of their land in the 1900s
+    1. Gives compensation to the Spokane Tribe
+        - For loss of their land in the 1900s
-    - 1 reauthorizes funding for Native language programs
+    2. Reauthorizes funding for Native Language programs.
+    3. Gives federal recognition:
-    - 1 gives federal recognition to the Little Shell Tribe of Chippewa Indians
+        - To, the Little Shell Tribe of Chippewa Indians
 -------

+### CBD // Hemp

 \-  CBD and Hemp

     top45/
       /cbd_hemp/

+  - Unlock our nation's potential.
+  - Ending useless regulations on hemp fibers.
+    - To, utilize a trusted fiber.
+      - Long having been neutered due to failed prohibitionist policies.
+  - Enabling research into medical usage, and safe tested usage of CBD.
+    - To, further the public health of Americans.
 -----

 ### Water